P-p-H-d/mlib/doc/DEV.md

 Different strategy for debugging the library itself are still possible:

 1) Good old printf.

-Add printf of interresting values in the debugged function.
+Add print interesting values in the debugged function.

 2) Preprocess the library and then compile the preprocessed file like this: